Barrett signed ad in 2006 decrying ‘barbaric legacy’ of Roe v. Wade, advocating overturning the law

 “It’s time to put an end to the barbaric legacy of Roe v.
 Wade and restore laws that protect the lives of unborn children,” the ad said.

-Barrett did not disclose that she signed the ad to the Senate Judiciary Committee, which asks nominees to list any “published material you have written or edited, including material published only on the Internet, regardless of whether it was published in your name, another name or anonymously.”
+Barrett did not disclose that she had signed the ad to the Senate Judiciary Committee, which asks nominees to list any “published material you have written or edited, including material published only on the Internet, regardless of whether it was published in your name, another name or anonymously.”

 The existence of the ad was first reported by the Guardian.

-A Democratic aide, with knowledge of the process, said the ad should have been included in her questionnaire that she submitted to the committee Tuesday.
+A Democratic aide with knowledge of the process said the ad should have been included in her questionnaire that she submitted to the committee Tuesday.
 The aide spoke on the condition of anonymity to freely discuss the process.

+Taylor Reidy, a spokeswoman for Judiciary Committee Chairman Lindsey O. Graham (R-S.C.), pushed back on whether it was a necessary disclosure.
+“It is not responsive to any of the questions in the Senate Judiciary Committee questionnaire,” she said.

-During Tuesday night’s presidential debate, Trump denied that abortion rights were on the ballot this November, and claimed not to know Barrett’s view on the issue even though he’s previously assured conservatives that he would nominate justices who would vote to overturn Roe v.
+During Tuesday night’s presidential debate, Trump denied that abortion rights were on the ballot this November, and claimed not to know Barrett’s view on the issue, even though he has previously assured conservatives that he would nominate justices who would vote to overturn Roe v.
 Wade.

-White House press secretary Kayleigh McEnany, responding to a question about this discrepancy, said Thursday, “the president has been clear that he would never ask a judge to prejudge a case.”
+White House press secretary Kayleigh McEnany, responding to a question about this discrepancy, said Thursday: “The president has been clear that he would never ask a judge to prejudge a case.”

-“Judge Amy Coney Barrett has on multiple occasions said it is never appropriate for a judge to impose that judge’s personal convictions, whether they derive from faith or anywhere else on the law,” McEnany said.
+“Judge Amy Coney Barrett has on multiple occasions said it is never appropriate for a judge to impose that judge’s personal convictions, whether they derive from faith or anywhere else, on the law,” McEnany said.

 The beliefs of the St. Joseph County Right to Life members go further than some antiabortion groups.
 In their view, discarding unused embryos from in vitro fertilization was akin to abortion.